civican/legisinfo/44-1/bills/C-59/bill_text.md

   **(1)** Paragraph 23(3.21)(c) of the Act is replaced by the following:

-    benefits were not paid for any reason mentioned in paragraph 12(3)(a), **(a.1)**, (c), (d), (e) or (f).
+    benefits were not paid for any reason mentioned in paragraph 12(3)(a), (a.1), (c), (d), (e) or (f).

   **(2)** The portion of subsection 23(5) of the Act before paragraph (d) is replaced by the following:

-    **(5)** A major attachment claimant who makes a claim for benefits under this section may have their waiting period deferred until they make another claim for benefits in the same benefit period, otherwise than under this section or section 22 **or 22.1**, if
+    **(5)** A major attachment claimant who makes a claim for benefits under this section may have their waiting period deferred until they make another claim for benefits in the same benefit period, otherwise than under this section or section 22 or 22.1, if

-      the claimant has already made a claim for benefits under this section or section 22 **or 22.1** in respect of the same child **or children** and has served the waiting period;
+      the claimant has already made a claim for benefits under this section or section 22 or 22.1 in respect of the same child or children and has served the waiting period;

-      another major attachment claimant has made a claim for benefits under this section or section 22 **or 22.1** in respect of the same child **or children** and that other claimant has served or is serving their waiting period;
+      another major attachment claimant has made a claim for benefits under this section or section 22 or 22.1 in respect of the same child or children and that other claimant has served or is serving their waiting period;

-      another major attachment claimant is making a claim for benefits under this section or section 22 **or 22.1** in respect of the same child **or children** at the same time as the claimant and that other claimant elects to serve the waiting period; or
+      another major attachment claimant is making a claim for benefits under this section or section 22 or 22.1 in respect of the same child or children at the same time as the claimant and that other claimant elects to serve the waiting period; or

   **(3)** The portion of subsection 23(6) of the Act before paragraph (a) is replaced by the following:

-    **(6)** If a major attachment claimant makes a claim under this section or section 22 **or 22.1** and an individual makes a claim under section 152.04, **152.041** or 152.05 in respect of the same child or children and one of them has served or elected to serve their waiting period, then
+    **(6)** If a major attachment claimant makes a claim under this section or section 22 or 22.1 and an individual makes a claim under section 152.04, 152.041 or 152.05 in respect of the same child or children and one of them has served or elected to serve their waiting period, then

   **(4)** Paragraph 23(6)(b) of the Act is replaced by the following:

-    if the individual is not the one who served or elected to serve the waiting period, that claimant may have **their** waiting period deferred in accordance with section **152.041 or** 152.05, **as the case may be**.
+    if the individual is not the one who served or elected to serve the waiting period, that claimant may have their waiting period deferred in accordance with section 152.041 or 152.05, as the case may be.

 ### Section 347

 Paragraph 54(f.7) of the Act is replaced by the following:

-prescribing rules for the purposes of subsections **22.1(8)**, 23(4), 23.1(9), 23.2(8), 23.3(6), **152.041(8)**, 152.05(12), 152.06(7), 152.061(8) and 152.062(6);
+prescribing rules for the purposes of subsections 22.1(8), 23(4), 23.1(9), 23.2(8), 23.3(6), 152.041(8), 152.05(12), 152.06(7), 152.061(8) and 152.062(6);

 ### Section 348

   **(1)** Paragraph 69(1)(a) of the Act is replaced by the following:

-    the payment of any allowances, money or other benefits because of illness, injury, quarantine, pregnancy, **responsibilities related to a child's placement or arrival**, child care, compassionate care, a child's critical illness or an adult's critical illness under a plan that covers insured persons employed by the employer, other than one established under a provincial law, would have the effect of reducing the special benefits payable to the insured persons; and
+    the payment of any allowances, money or other benefits because of illness, injury, quarantine, pregnancy, responsibilities related to a child's placement or arrival, child care, compassionate care, a child's critical illness or an adult's critical illness under a plan that covers insured persons employed by the employer, other than one established under a provincial law, would have the effect of reducing the special benefits payable to the insured persons; and

   **(2)** Subsection 69(2) of the Act is replaced by the following:

-    **(2)** The Commission shall, with the approval of the Governor in Council, make regulations to provide a system for reducing the employer's and employee's premiums, the premiums under Part VII.1 or all those premiums, when the payment of any allowances, money or other benefits because of illness, injury, quarantine, pregnancy, **responsibilities related to a child's placement or arrival**, child care, compassionate care, a child's critical illness or an adult's critical illness under a provincial law to insured persons or to self-employed persons, as the case may be, would have the effect of reducing or eliminating the special benefits payable to those insured persons or the benefits payable to those self-employed persons.
+    **(2)** The Commission shall, with the approval of the Governor in Council, make regulations to provide a system for reducing the employer's and employee's premiums, the premiums under Part VII.1 or all those premiums, when the payment of any allowances, money or other benefits because of illness, injury, quarantine, pregnancy, responsibilities related to a child's placement or arrival, child care, compassionate care, a child's critical illness or an adult's critical illness under a provincial law to insured persons or to self-employed persons, as the case may be, would have the effect of reducing or eliminating the special benefits payable to those insured persons or the benefits payable to those self-employed persons.

 ### Section 349

 Subsection 152.03(1.1) of the Act is replaced by the following:

-**(1.1)** A self-employed person to whom benefits are payable under any of sections **152.041** to 152.062 is entitled to benefits under subsection (1) even though the person did not cease to work as a self-employed person because of a prescribed illness, injury or quarantine and would not be working even without the illness, injury or quarantine.
+**(1.1)** A self-employed person to whom benefits are payable under any of sections 152.041 to 152.062 is entitled to benefits under subsection (1) even though the person did not cease to work as a self-employed person because of a prescribed illness, injury or quarantine and would not be working even without the illness, injury or quarantine.

 ### Section 350